-To acquire SEM images of the mock community and MMB enrichments, a Zeiss (Jena, Germany) SUPRA 55VP field emission scanning electron microscope (FE-SEM) was operated at 1 kV under a 0.2-0.3 mPa vacuum with a working distance of 5 mm at the Imagining and Chemical Analysis Laboratory (ICAL) of Montana State University (Bozeman, MT).
+To acquire SEM images of the mock community and MMB enrichments, a Zeiss (Jena, Germany) SUPRA 55VP field emission scanning electron microscope (FE-SEM) was operated at 1 keV under a 0.2-0.3 mPa vacuum with a working distance of 5 mm at the Imagining and Chemical Analysis Laboratory (ICAL) of Montana State University (Bozeman, MT).
+No conductivity coating was applied prior to SEM analysis due to the operation of the microscope at 1 keV.